 Fred tosses a handful of grass at him.
 “That’s your job.
 On the field during the playoffs.”

 Usually, football season heating up would mean Riverdale was locked in a bitter war with Central High.
-But Central had recently lost their star fielder, Ricky Goodman, and most of the other players that had made Central such a formidable team had graduated last June.
+But Central had recently lost their star fielder, Ricky Hawkins, and most of the other players that had made Central such a formidable team had graduated last June.
 Central was out of the running early this year, and it seemed like the team to beat was Baxter High, who had been tearing up the path toward the championships with as much ease as Riverdale had been.

 Everyone expected the two to meet head-to-head in the playoffs, and the students were already gearing up for an on-field rivalry with a slew of pranks off the field.
 Last week a sophomore beach party had been crashed by a bunch of Baxter High students, and the week before six members of the Riverdale High football team had found their cars filled with shaving foam in the parking lot.
 The insulting articles in the school paper were just the cherry on top.